AdobeDocs/media-analytics.fr-FR/help/sdk-implement/track-qos/track-qos-chromecast.md

    >[!IMPORTANT]
    >
-   >Mettez à jour l'objet qos et appelez l'événement de changement de débit lors de chaque changement de débit.
+   >Update the QoS object and call the bitrate change event on every bitrate change.
 Ceci produit les données QoS les plus précises.

 1. Assurez-vous que la méthode `getQoSObject()` renvoie les informations QoS les plus récentes.
 1. When the media player encounters an error, and the error event is available to the player API, use `trackError()` to capture the error information.
 (Voir [Aperçu](/help/sdk-implement/track-errors/track-errors-overview.md).)

    >[!TIP]
    >
-   >Le suivi des erreurs du lecteur multimédia n'arrête pas la session de suivi des médias.
+   >Tracking media player errors will not stop the media tracking session.
 If the media player error prevents the playback from continuing, make sure that the media tracking session is closed by calling `trackSessionEnd()` after calling `trackError()`.